EdgeTX/edgetx-sdcard/sdcard/color/SCRIPTS/TOOLS/cli/README.md

   `textEdit` placeholder and keyboard Enter handling.
 Without them the app still works: generic port wording, the stock `---` placeholder in empty fields, and sending with the on-screen Enter button.
-- Very large dumps stress the firmware's Lua serial buffer.
-On firmware where that buffer is 256 bytes, a `dump` at 115200 (~11 kB/s) can lose bytes;
-  prefer a lower baud rate on both sides for big dumps.
+- Very large dumps stress the serial RX buffer: a device answering at 115200 can push ~11 kB/s (a Betaflight `dump` is ~26 kB), and if a script cycle is delayed the buffer can overflow.
+If you see corruption on huge dumps, lower the baud rate on both sides.
 - The disconnect watchdog assumes the device echoes or answers something within a second.
 A device with echo disabled running a silent command may be flagged as disconnected by mistake — any received byte revives the